microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/index.md

 ## Contributions

 We welcome contributors to this project.
 Please use the GitHub links near the upper right and consider submitting pull requests or filing issues as needed.
+Curious how to contribute?
+See our [Contribution Cheat Sheet]({{ site.baseurl }}/assets/msa/TODO Contribution Cheat Sheet.pdf).